-Holiday gift giving time is upon us.
-That means the pressure’s on to find the perfect toy or article of clothing—for the kid whose closets and toy bins are already bursting at the seams.
-Not to mention the pressure to have the time to run out and find it.
+The season of gift-giving is upon us.
+That means the pressure is on to find the perfect toy—for the kid whose toy bin is already bursting at the seams—and to find the time to run out and search for it.

-Why not take a different approach to gift giving?
-Toys are broken or forgotten, clothes are grown out of, but memories never fade.
-These experiential gifts are meaningful and can be used long after Christmas is over.
+Why not take a different approach to gift giving this year?
+Toys are broken or forgotten, but memories never fade.
+The gift of a meaningful experience can be used long after Christmas is over.

-To get the ball rolling, here are some some of the best local experience gift ideas for kids.
+To get the ball rolling, here are some of the best local experience gift ideas for kids in the Toronto area.
 Of course, there are always the big-ticket experiences that you can surprise the kids with, too, like a weekend at Great Wolf Lodge or tickets to Disney World.
 But the locally focused ideas here are things you can enjoy right in or near the city.

-For a gift that’s educational, fun, and involves spending quality time together, consider museum tickets or memberships.
-The Royal Ontario Museum, Art Gallery of Ontario, and Ontario Science Centre all have tickets and family memberships available to purchase in advance.
-Kids’ tickets $11–$16; annual family memberships: ROM $161, AGO $145, Ontario Science Centre from $125.
+For a gift that’s educational, fun, and involves spending quality time together, consider museum tickets, gift cards (which can be redeemed for admission), or memberships.
+The Royal Ontario Museum, Art Gallery of Ontario, and the Ontario Science Centre are just a few options.

 The Toronto Zoo has more than 5,000 animals representing more than 450 species, as well as the interactive Kids Zoo, Splash Island, and the Waterside Theatre.
-Tickets for the zoo are less than $30 for kids, and a family membership is less than $200.
-Kids’ tickets $14 winter, $19 summer; annual family membership $173.
+Gift tickets and gift memberships are available.
+Reptilia Zoo (Vaughan and Whitby) has annual memberships for just $60 per child.
+African Lion Safari, in Cambridge, has season passes and gift cards.

 As well as enjoying the spectacular views from the two observation levels of the CN Tower ($26 for kids ages 4–12), this former world’s tallest freestanding structure now offers the bone-chilling experience of the world’s highest hands-free external building walk, EdgeWalk (for ages 13+).
 Or you can purchase a Sea the Sky combo ticket for the CN Tower and Ripley’s Aquarium.
 Kids’ tickets $25, EdgeWalk $225/person, Sea the Sky kids’ ticket $36.